 How long does it take to run 3 miles?

 Here’s the answer to the big question of the day.
-First, I’ll show you some differnt times that different levels of runners have finished their 5k.
+First, I’ll show you some different times that different levels of runners have finished their 5k.

 Keep in mind this is the fastest 5k speed.
 Let’s take a look at the average runner’s pace for running just one mile.

-Average 5k time: Based on the average runner’s mile speed, we can calculate that the average 3 miles speed is 30 – 36 minutes.
+Average 5k time: Based on the average runner’s mile speed, we can calculate that the average 5k – or 3 mile – time is in the range of 26 – 36 minutes.

 For a runner who jogs steadily at a 10-minute mile pace, a 5k takes 30 minutes to finish.